-If you’ve chosen to buy a secondhand mower, then go into the deal with caution.
+If you’ve chosen to buy a second-hand electric lawn mower, then go into the deal with caution.
 Ask the seller to give you a demo to prove that the mower is in proper working order.
 You will also want to check the model number and possibly try it out or inspect the levers yourself.
 Examining the model will keep you from ending up with a malfunctioning or non-working mower.

 Is The Company Reputable?

 Companies are always rolling out new products for the consumer market.
 You should check to see how long the company has been in the electric mower game and what the general consumer census is on their products.
-Do they honor their warranties, do the mowers have durability issues, and how long does the battery for that model last?
-By vetting the company and the model, you are building up a realistic expectation for the electric mower you are buying.
+Do they honour their warranties, do the mowers have durability issues, and how long does the battery for that model last?
+By vetting the company and the model, you are building up a realistic expectation for the electric lawn mower you are buying.